madmurphy/hereapplies.sty/README.md

 Overview
 --------

-**Here Applies** is a LaTeX package that allows to create groups of labels and reference them altogether.
+**Here Applies** is a LaTeX package that allows to collect groups of labels and reference them altogether.
 It can be used for creating informal glossaries that cross-link concepts to their applications, or simply mentioning multiple pages that share something in common.

-The package offers two macros: `\hereapplies` and `\whereapplies` (plus their “starred” versions `\hereapplies*` and `\whereapplies*`).
-In both cases an identifier is passed as argument – and this can be any string invented in the moment, as long as it contains only letters (`\hereapplies` additionally supports more than one identifier in the form of a comma-separated list).
+The package offers two commands: `\hereapplies` and `\whereapplies` (plus their “starred” versions `\hereapplies*` and `\whereapplies*`).
+In both cases an identifier is passed as argument – and this can be any string invented in the moment (`\hereapplies` additionally supports more than one identifier in the form of a comma-separated list).

 Every time `\hereapplies` is invoked with known identifiers, the document is made aware that the place shares some kind of connection with other places in which the same identifiers were used.
-And so, every time the `\whereapplies` macro is invoked with a known identifier, all the occurrences of the latter within the entire document will be printed in the form of a linkable page list (e.g. “pp. 1, 5, 8–9, 14–20…”).
+And so, every time the `\whereapplies` command is invoked with a known identifier, all the occurrences of the latter within the entire document will be printed in the form of a linkable page list (e.g. “pp. 1, 5, 8–9, 14–20…”).

-As `\hereapplies` is designed to be invoked in the middle of a chapter or a section, and that location must be made linkable, the `\phantomsection` macro is invoked by default before a label is added.
-To avoid calling `\phantomsection`, the “starred” macro `\hereapplies*` is available.
+As `\hereapplies` is designed to be invoked in the middle of a chapter or a section and that location must be made linkable, the `\phantomsection` directive is invoked by default before a label is added.
+To avoid calling `\phantomsection`, the “starred” command `\hereapplies*` is available.

 Finally, like `\whereapplies` resembles a pluralizable version of `\pageref`, its “starred” version `\whereapplies*` will resemble a pluralizable version of